 What were my expectations about these circumstances?

-What were my expectations about myself?
+What expectations did I have about myself?

 Overall, were my expectations about all these things realistic?

-Maybe my expectations were too narrow-minded?
+Were my expectations too narrow-minded?

 Do my expectations set me up for disappointment?